 - Wegmans Playground is located at the southern end, Wegmans Landing section of Onondaga Lake Park in Liverpool, New York.

-- Wegmans Playground is 35,000 sq. ft. including entry, walkways and grounds.
+- Wegmans Playground is approximately 40,000 sq. ft. including entry, walkways and grounds.

 Major elements of the Wegmans Playground include: